shalini0948/hacktoberfest24/README.md

 ---

+## 🌟 Guide for adding WebDev Projects
+Also add your project name and small description in the same format as other files in the array ProjectFiles.
+See from line no 61 in index.html file.

 ## 🌟 Code of Conduct

 We are dedicated to providing a welcoming and inclusive environment for everyone.
 Please read our Code of Conduct to understand the behavior we expect from all contributors.